vasanthakumar2708/vasanthakumar2708/README.md

 <h1 align="center">Hi 👋, I'm Vasanthakumar</h1>
 <h3 align="center">A passionate student with learning java and testing</h3>
+👋 About Me

+🎓 Currently a student passionate about Java Development and Software Testing

+💻 Skilled in Backend Development with hands-on experience using Spring Boot

+🧪 Proficient in Manual Testing and experienced with JIRA for bug tracking

+🔄 Good understanding of Software Development Life Cycle (SDLC) and testing processes

+📊 Strong foundation in Data Structures and Algorithms (DSA)

+🤝 Open to collaborating on Testing and Java Development Projects

 <h3 align="left">Connect with me:</h3>
 <p align="left">